lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 This will create a table called with three columns: an ID column which will function as the primary key gets created automatically, as well as two columns we define:  username and status.

-The down method will function as the oppostie of our up, in case we need to rollback this migration.
+The down method will function as the opposite of our up, in case we need to rollback this migration.
 The opposite of `create_table` is `drop_table`, so let's add that.

 ```ruby
  class CreateTweets < ActiveRecord::Migration